Koch Associate Program

 Charles Koch Institute

-week immersed in a Market-Based Management curriculum that includes
+Market-Based Management curriculum that includes lectures, team-based projects

-Mary McPherson, alumna and membership manager for the Institute for Justice, agrees that the tools she learned in the program have been helpful in conversations with her boss and in how she approaches her responsibilities.
+Mary Quintanilla, alumna and membership manager for the Institute for Justice, believes that the tools she learned in the program have been helpful in conversations with her boss and how she approaches her responsibilities.
 "I consider the cost/benefit analysis when I'm looking at a project and how to best use my time.
 Instead of going with my gut or what seems exciting, I think about what's best long-term for the organization."

 Charles Koch Institute is an educational nonprofit focused on the importance of economic freedom and how it increases well-being for the majority of people.
 Through research, training programs, and professional education, the institute works to connect students and professionals to opportunities to advance economic freedom.
 Nearly 1,000 people have participated in one of the programs administered by Charles Koch Institute, including the Koch Internship Program, the Koch Associate Program, and Liberty@Work™.
 To find out more about the Charles Koch Institute and its educational programs please visit chareleskochinsitute.org